tsvetelinda/angular-course/04-modules-signals-routing/README.md

 # Modules, Signals and Routing
 In this folder, you'll find the notes I've taken while studying the topic (primarily based on SoftUni lectures).
 I've enriched the content and organized it in a simple yet clear manner for easy understanding.
-You'll also find a collection of exercises related to each lecture topic.
-The solutions are my own, while the exercise descriptions remain the property of SoftUni.

 Feel free to explore the material, whether for learning or practicing!
 <hr>

 ## Standalone Components
 Standalone components are a feature introduced in Angular to simplify application structure and enhance flexibility in managing dependencies.
 They allow developers to build components, directives, and pipes without requiring a parent or shared module.
+(They were introduced in 2023 - Angular 17).
 ### Key Features
 #### 1. Direct Import Mechanism
 Standalone components, directives, and pipes can import one another directly within their metadata using the `imports` array.
 This eliminates the need for shared or parent modules to connect them.